pas-audio-server/pas-core/README.md

 The web server is being written in go and it and the pas server use Google Protocol Buffers (version 3).

 The threading models are nice.
+Apparently they are **real** nice as there are $5000+ audio servers that do single streams. pas supports an unknown number (limited by your hardware) number of concurrent streams.

 ## When will pas be done?